tgstation/tgstation/CONTRIBUTING.md

 ##Specification

+As mentioned before, you are expected to follow these specifications in order to make everyone's lives easier, it will also save you and us time, with having to make the changes and us having to tell you what to change.
+Thank you for reading this section.

 * As BYOND's Dream Maker is an object oriented language, code must be object oriented when possible in order to be more flexible when adding content to it.
+If you are unfamiliar with this concept, it is highly recommended you look it up.

 * You must write BYOND code with absolute pathing, like so: